Slum clearance in the United Kingdom: Mid-20th century

-Towards the end of the 1960s, slum clearances and the subsequent destruction of communities were causing concerns for the government.
-The Housing Act 1969 legislation was introduced to help authorities overcome problems with slum clearances by introducing the concept of general improvement areas, where improvement grants were available.
+Towards the end of the 1960s, slum clearances and the consequent destruction of communities were causing concerns for the government.
+The Housing Act 1969 was introduced to help authorities overcome problems with slum clearances by introducing the concept of general improvement areas, where improvement grants were available.
 It was estimated in 1970 that around 5 million people lived in condemned houses.

-The criteria to determine the type of house that could be defined as a slum was amended in the 1969 housing act, typically being applied to houses unfit for habitation and those beyond reasonable repair cost.
+The criteria to determine the type of house that could be defined as a slum were amended in the 1969 housing act, typically being applied to houses unfit for habitation and those beyond reasonable repair cost.
 In some cases, a slum clearance area could be declared without swift action, such as in South Kilburn where 342 unfit houses were identified in 1965 yet only 22 had been demolished by 1970, with local MP Laurence Pavitt commenting that the housing problem was of the most importance to his constituents.
-In September 1971, the National House Condition Survey estimated that around 1.2 million unfit properties in England and Wales, of which 700,000 (58%) fell within existing or proposed areas for clearance.
+In September 1971, the National House Condition Survey estimated that there were around 1.2 million unfit properties in England and Wales, of which 700,000 (58%) fell within existing or proposed areas for clearance.
 By the early 1970s, new housing estates were mostly occupied by residents who had been displaced by slum clearance or those who were deemed in greatest need.
 However that was not always the case.
 The construction of the Byker Wall in Newcastle upon Tyne was intended to provide modern social housing for the residents of Byker, an area of run-down back-to-back housing.
 Although the new development won many awards, fewer than 20% of the original 1,700 Byker residents were eventually housed there by 1976.

 Aftermath

-Data from the Ministry of Housing and Local Government suggests that clearances which occurred between 1955 and 1985 resulted in around 1.5 million properties demolished and affected about 3.7 million people, although this does not account for people who left the area of their own choice.
+Data from the Ministry of Housing and Local Government suggests that clearances between 1955 and 1985 resulted in around 1.5 million properties demolished and affected about 3.7 million people, although this does not account for people who left the area of their own choice.
 Few comprehensive studies were conducted at the time on the effect on communities being broken up and resettled.